My Philosophy

 When men commit to this path, things begin to shift.

 Arguments soften.
 Conversations become more honest.
-They are more present with their children, more open with their partners, and more at ease in themselves.
+They are more present with their children, more open with their partners, more at ease in themselves.

-They learn how to listen — really listen.
+They learn how to listen, really listen.
 How to speak without shutting down or lashing out.
 How to pause before reacting.

 They do not become perfect men.
 They become more whole ones.
-Grounded, real, more fully themselves.

 Whether we ever work together or not, I want you to know this: